jmacentee/Plasticity-LaserConvert/README.md

 Clone this repository
 Install .NET 10 SDK (if not already installed)
-Build the project using `dotnet build` (or use Visual Studio) Run the tool with `LaserConvert.exe <input.iges> <output.svg>`
+Build the project using `dotnet build` (or use Visual Studio) In Plasticity, build your model out of solids all approximately 3 mm thick, then export as IGES.
+Run the tool with `LaserConvert.exe <input.iges> <output.svg>`

 ### Warning